Glistix/stdlib/README.md

 [Glistix compiler](https://github.com/glistix/glistix) to be used.

 ## Installation

+_(NOTE: These instructions will change in a future Glistix version, please check out the [Glistix book](https://glistix.github.io/book) for updated instructions.)_

 **It is recommended to use this repository as a Git dependency** for now, in order to override the `gleam_stdlib` dependency of transitive dependencies as well.